We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - having difficulty performing daily tasks

-- experiencing self-destructive thoughts or behavior, such as substance misuse or self-harm
+- experiencing self-destructive thoughts or behavior, such as substance misuse or self-inflicted injury

 A person should contact a doctor or mental health professional as soon as possible if they or someone in their care is experiencing symptoms relating to mental health.

 This major online therapy provider, which employs thousands of thoroughly evaluated therapists, says that it has served more than 1 million people.

 Users start by chatting with a consultation therapist.
 Based on this conversation, they receive a list of recommended therapists.
 After making a selection and starting therapy, a user is guaranteed a daily response from their therapist at arranged times.